Reading Weed Control Services

 Reading Board of Health Guidelines for Pesticide Application & Public Safety Protection

-The Reading Board of Health oversees public safety during pesticide applications, requiring 24-48 hours advance notification with clear signage.
-Setbacks of 100-150 feet are enforced from property lines, wells, water bodies, and sensitive sites like schools and healthcare facilities.
+The Reading Board of Health oversees public safety during pesticide applications.
+Advance public notification is required 24-48 hours before treatment, with clear signage.
+Setbacks of 100-150 feet are enforced near property lines, wells, water bodies, and sensitive sites like schools and daycares.
 Re-entry intervals range from 6-48 hours depending on the product.
 Special restrictions apply in organic farming areas.
-Protect children, pets, and sensitive individuals with barriers and notification.
-Emergency procedures for exposure include contacting poison control (1-800-222-1222) and municipal emergency services.
-Applicators must use proper PPE, calibrate equipment, and prevent drift through weather monitoring and nozzle selection.
-Post-application monitoring ensures effectiveness and environmental safety.
+Safety protocols include use of PPE, equipment calibration, and spill prevention.
+Emergency procedures for exposure involve contacting poison control (1-800-222-1222) and municipal emergency services.
+Post-application monitoring ensures effectiveness and protects non-target plants and water resources.

 Reading Board of Health